 Heads should have a flat profile and a large bright eye.
 The neck should be long and arched.
 Overall the horse should give the impression of muscular strength without being rangy or loose-jointed.
 Clydesdales tend to be leggier than many draft horse breeds.

-Clydesdales are tall and leggy and stand over 16 HH and weigh over 1600 pounds.
+Clydesdales are tall and leggy.
+They should stand over 16 HH and can weigh over 1600 pounds.
 Clydes that stand over 18HH and weigh over a ton are not unusual.

 Color and Markings